-This crocheted coin purse is perfect to keep in a vehicle, backpack or a purse to hold those loose coins.
+This simple crocheted coin purse is perfect to keep in a vehicle, backpack or a purse to hold those loose coins.
 It uses basic crochet stitches, easy to clean yarn and is a quick pattern to crochet!
 So, are you ready to crochet a coin purse now?

 Keep on reading down to find the free step-by-step picture and written coin purse crochet pattern!